Zamiell/isaac-faq/storing-data.md

 Note that since The Forgotten and The Soul also share the same RNG, they will have the same index.
 This is usually what is desired, since they share the same collectibles.
 However, if this is not desired, then you can use the RNG for `CollectibleType.COLLECTIBLE_INNER_EYE` (2) for The Soul.

-All of this should be abstracted into a `getPlayerIndex` function.
+All of this should be abstracted into a `getPlayerIndex` function so that you have a nice high-level API to work with.
 (In [IsaacScript](https://isaacscript.github.io/), this is included in the standard library.)

 In conclusion, for this case:
 - You need to store variables on a table that is reset per run.